meisben/easyEEZYbotARM/README.md

 To use with a virtual environment

-(1) create a virtual environment (e.g. using conda or venv).
-(2) Then run the following command from a terminal window in the local directory of dobot_tactile_toolbox setup.py:
+(1) Download the easyEZZYbotARM zip file or clone the github repository (2) Create a virtual environment (e.g. using conda or venv), then activate it in a terminal window (3) Then inside this terminal window, navigate to the setup.py directory using the 'cd' command (4) Install the package using the pip command:

 ```sh
 pip install -e .